-The notary who drafts the transfer deed is entitled by law to charge 1.50 percent of the first one million colones of the sales price, and 1.25 percent on the balance.
+The notary can charge by law 1.50 percent of the first one million colones of the sales price, and 1.25 percent on the balance.
 However, many attorneys will accept much less since a property with a high value involves the same work as a lower priced property.

 It is customary for the person who is receiving financing to pay the mortgage costs.
 A mortgage can be created simultaneously at the time of sale by adding a mortgage clause in the transfer deed or a separate mortgage instrument can be drafted.
-A mortgage within a transfer deed pays registration fees of 0.25 percent in registration fees and approximately 0.53 percent in documentary stamps.
-The notary will also charge for drafting the mortgage instrument and that fee can range from approximately 0.525 percent to 1.25 percent of the amount of the mortgage, depending on the circumstances involved.
+A mortgage within a transfer deed pays registration fees of 0.25 percent in registration fees.
+Also, approximately 0.53 percent in documentary stamps.
+The notary will also charge for drafting the mortgage instrument.
+This fee can range from approximately 0.525 percent to 1.25 percent of the amount of the mortgage, depending on the circumstances involved.

 Registration of the transfer deed

-Once all the fees have been paid, it is the obligation of the notary who drafted the transfer deed to ensure that the deed is presented (anotado) and registered (inscrito) in the Property Section of the Public Registry.
+The notary ensures that the deed is presented (anotado) and registered (inscrito) in the Property Section of the Public Registry.
 You should be very sure to follow up with the notary to ensure registration!

-Once a transfer deed is accepted for registration, the Public Registry will return the original document with all the documentary stamps affixed to it and properly sealed.
-Assuming no defects in the transfer deed, it should be registered by the Public Registry with 45 to 60 days after presentation.
-It is therefore important to follow up with the notary to ensure registration, otherwise you will run into problems in the future when you decide to resell the property and find out that your sale was not registered.
+The Public Registry then returns the original document with all the documentary stamps affixed to it.
+The Registry should have the deed registered within 45 to 60 days of registrations when there are no defects in the transfer deed.
+It is therefore important to follow up with the notary to ensure registration.
+Otherwise, you will run into problems in the future when you decide to resell the property.
+The buyer might find out that the purchase was not registered.

-When you plan to buy Costa Rica beach front property, you need to read up on some of the articles we have on our website about this.
+When you plan to buy Costa Rica property that is beachfront property, you need to read up on some of the articles we have on our website about this.
 There are restrictions that you need to know, especially when you are a foreign buyer and you need to take your precautions.
-Our affiliate realtor Daveed Hollander has also written the First Time Buyer Tips that are very interesting to read.
+Our affiliate Realtor Daveed Hollander has also written the First Time Buyer Tips that are very interesting to read.